bhartiy/learnsellacious/pages/35.global-configurations/pricing/docs.md

 **Allowed Price Types:** You can enable disable pricing type from here.
 This config is also available in category and in product level. which will override this config if enabled.
 **Product Price Display:** Choose wheather to show price only or crossed out list also.
 **Dynamic Prices Display:** In case dynamic price is selected in a product this config allows us in what manner we want to show dynamic price table.
-1. Show Quantity range for prices: It will show quantity range for prices
+1. **Show Quantity range for prices:** It will show quantity range for prices
 ![](Screenshot%202020-10-24%20at%205.54.48%20PM.png)
-2.Show minimum quantity only for prices: shows only minimum range of prices
+2.**Show minimum quantity only for prices:** shows only minimum range of prices
 ![](Screenshot%202020-10-24%20at%205.58.16%20PM.png)
-3. Show maximum quantity only for prices: shows only maxinimum range of prices
+3. **Show maximum quantity only for prices:** shows only maxinimum range of prices
 ![](Screenshot%202020-10-24%20at%206.00.14%20PM.png)
 **Sort Dynamic Prices by Minimum Quantity First:** This option sorts Dynamic Prices by Minimum Quantity First then display in table.
 **Hide Default/Fallback Price:** This hides the default price.